16 Genius Uses for Baby Wipes You Never Thought to Try

 Freshen up your drawers

-To make lightly scented sachets for your dresser drawers, cut baby wipes into squares and add a few drops of your favorite essential oil, suggests Expert Home Tips.
+To make lightly scented sachets for your dresser drawers, cut baby wipes into squares and add a few drops of your favorite essential oil.
 The squares will keep your dresser smelling fresh and prevent your clothes from taking on a woody scent.
-Here are the perfect scents for every room in your home.
+If you Here are the perfect scents for every room in your home.

 Put an end to pet fur

 Rub down your cat or dog with a baby wipe to stop shedding fur in its tracks.
-The wipe’s moisture will attract loose fur and leave your pet smelling fresh.
+The wipe's moisture will attract loose fur and leave your pet smelling fresh.
+When cleaning dust, Sean Parry recommends using the moisture of baby wipes to trap the dust.
+This technique is similarly effective for pet hair, which can be quickly collected from the floor using damp baby wipes.
 Baby wipes are gentle enough to use on their paws too, so keep a container near your entryway to assist with cleanup on rainy or snowy days.

 Erase deodorant marks on clothes

 If you pull a sweater on only to find it covered in deodorant streaks, give it a once over with a slightly wet baby wipe.
-The wipe will remove the stain and the piece of clothing will dry quickly.
+In addition to remedying carpet blemishes, cleaning expert Sean Parry says that baby wipes can often remove clothing stains too.
+All you have to do is blot your clothing with a moist baby wipe and watch the white streak disappear!